mitchellfchan/IKB/FAQ.md

 Symbol: IKB

 ## What wallets support IKB?
-IKB is an ERC20 token, and can be stored in any wallet which supprts ERC20 tokens.
-The most popular hardware wallet which will store IKB is the Ledger Nano S, and the most popular online wallet is MyEtherWallet.
-Node Wallets such as Mist and Parity are also popular.
+IKB complies with the ERC20 standard, and thus can be stored in any wallet which supprts ERC20 tokens.
+The artist cannot offer any recommendations for specific wallets, but will point out that the most popular IKB-compatible hardware wallet is the Ledger Nano S, and the most popular online wallet is MyEtherWallet.
+Node wallets such as Mist and Parity will also allow you to purchase IKB and view your token balance.

 ## When a series sells out, when will a new series be issued?
 The issuance of future series is at the discretion of the artist.
 It is hard-coded into the contract that only 101 tokens will ever be created, but following the first series of 31, the remaining 80 tokens may not be released for years.
 However, it is the artists intention to satisfy initial demand for the artwork, so if the first series does sell out quickly, the artist will likely issue another shortly after the sell-out (at the hard-coded price increase.)